August 30, 2024

 You'd been cunningly feigning sleep, that's all.

-And I found myself in a fix!
+And so I found myself in a fix!

 Hey, let's make a pinky swear